ckan/ckan/doc/loading_data.rst

 Essentially each set of loader scripts converts the dataset metadata to the standard 'dataset' format, and then loads it into CKAN.

-Loader scripts are generally stored into the `ckanext` repository.
 To get a flavour of what loader scripts look like, take a look at `the ONS scripts <https://bitbucket.org/okfn/ckanext-dgu/src/default/ckanext/dgu/ons/>`_.

 Loader Scripts for CSV and Excel
 ********************************

-For CSV and Excel formats, the `SpreadsheetPackageImporter` (found in ``ckan/lib/spreadsheet_importer.py``) loader script wraps the file in `SpreadsheetData` before extracting the records into `SpreadsheetDataRecords`.
+For CSV and Excel formats, the `SpreadsheetPackageImporter` (found in ``ckanext-importlib/ckanext/importlib/spreadsheet_importer.py``) loader script wraps the file in `SpreadsheetData` before extracting the records into `SpreadsheetDataRecords`.

 SpreadsheetPackageImporter copes with multiple title rows, data on multiple sheets, dates.
 The loader can reload datasets based on a unique key column in the spreadsheet, choose unique names for datasets if there is a clash, add/merge new resources for existing datasets and manage dataset groups.

 Loader Scripts for Google Spreadsheets
 **************************************

-The `GoogleSpreadsheetReader` class (found in ``ckanclient.loaders``) simplifies the process of loading data from Google Spreadsheets.
+The `SimpleGoogleSpreadsheetReader` class (found in ``ckanclient.loaders``) simplifies the process of loading data from Google Spreadsheets.

 `This script <https://bitbucket.org/okfn/ckanext/src/default/bin/ckanload-italy-nexa>`_ has a simple example of loading data from Google Spreadsheets.